Timeline of programme updates

 It's not long until the new programme arrives

 Thank you to everyone who's been part of our programme journey so far.
-Take a look at the following timeline to get an an idea of what will happen next - and what's happened already.
+Take a look at the following timeline to get an idea of what will happen next - and what's happened already.

 You've been sending plenty of questions about the programme to the our journey mailbox.
 Although we can't answer all your queries now, the timeline should give you an idea of when you'll have more information.